sushiroll4093/clone/Production-Start.md

 ### Running Postgres on a different server

 If you are running Postgres on a different server than the server that Canvas will be running on, you'll need to make sure Postgres is listening to connections from foreign clients.
-You can do this by editing `/etc/mysql/my.cnf` and commenting out the line that specifies a *bind-address* of *127.0.0.1*.
+You can do this by editing `postgresql.conf` and `pg_hba.conf` as described in [the Postgres documentation] (http://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html).

 Configuring Postgres
 -----------------